UK Equality Act 2010

 A man or a woman

-Data on population demographics across County Durham is available through the Population Reports theme.
+Data on County Durham’s ethnic population is available through the Population Reports theme and the 2021 Census Population Reports below.

 Useful Links